muhammadimran021/Marvel/README.md

 Dagger-Hilt has been used for dependency injection.
 Hilt provides a very simple mechanism to inject dependencies with minimal boilerplate into android components.
 Helping the testability and cleanliness of the code.

-Assist injection has also been used, for, among other uses, to be able to insert dynamic parameters in the creation of the viewmodels.
-[Assisted injection application]().
+Assist injection has also been used, for, among other uses, to be able to insert [dynamic parameters](https://github.com/saulmm/marvel/blob/main/app/src/main/java/org/saulmm/marvel/characters/details/view/CharacterDetailViewModel.kt#L20) in the creation of the view models.

 ### Signing a Marvel Request